openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A compile-time error occurs otherwise.

-If the type of *object reference expression* after applying of optional '?.' operator is an array type `T[ ]`, the type of the indexing expression is *T*.
+If the type of *object reference expression* after applying of optional '?.' operator is an array type `T[ ]`, then the type of the indexing expression is *T*.

 The result of an indexing expression is a type *T* variable (i.e., a variable within the array selected by the value of that *index expression*).

-It is essential that if type *T* is a reference type, then the fields of array elements can be changed by changing the resultant variable fields.
+It is essential that, if type *T* is a reference type, then the fields of array elements can be changed by changing the resultant variable fields.

-An illustration is given in the example below.
+An illustration is given in the example below:

 .. code-block:: typescript
    :linenos: